yoganandgopalan/Itsyourskills/API/README.md

 # Coding Test

-Touch2Success has a Test API available at https://test-api.t2scdn.com/ that you can use to get a stores information.
+Itsyourskills has a Test API available at https://test-api.t2scdn.com/ that you can use to get a stores information.

 As an example, https://test-api.t2scdn.com/?store=123 returns a the details of store, including the contact information.